albertony/jafs/README.md

 Jotta AS is a Norwegian company that operates under Norwegian jurisdiction, safe from *USA PATRIOT Act* and with a [privacy guarantee](https://blog.jottacloud.com/its-your-stuff-guaranteed-3f50359f72d).
-This, together with their ulimited storage option, they have an appealing offer in the crowded market of cloud service providers.
+This, together with their ulimited storage option, make them have an appealing offer in the crowded market of cloud service providers.

 Disclaimer